 I’ve been working from home for many years, long before terms like remote jobs or digital nomads were in the lexicon.

 I’ve worked from home both as a self-employed entrepreneur, and as an employee.

-I’ve tried working from an RV, Airbnbs in multiple states, and more recently I left a great (remote) job so I could work and travel in Europe for three months.
+I’ve tried working from an RV, Airbnbs in multiple states, other peoples homes through housesitting.
+In 2022, I left a great remote job so I could work and travel in Europe.

-Over the years, I’ve fielded many envious comments from people who would say, “I wish I could work from home.”
-Not all types of jobs provide that opportunity, but whenever possible I’d encourage them and share resources and tips I found helpful.
+Over the years, I fielded many envious comments from people who would say, “I wish I could work from home.”
+Not all types of jobs provide that opportunity, but whenever possible, I’d encourage them and share resources and tips I found helpful.

 Most remained wistful, but one of my close friends took a resource I shared with her and ran with it.
 She left a miserable job and created a successful work-from-home business that is thriving several years later.

-And then of course, 2020 changed things for many people.
+And then of course, 2020 changed things for so many.
 Suddenly the world of remote work didn’t seem so foreign and crazy.

 My goal is to share resources I’ve found helpful in my journey.
 I don’t want to recreate the wheel here.

 I am a writer by trade, though, so I will include my own experiences when I think they will be helpful.

-Sign up for my email list and once a week I’ll share a curated list of resources on topics related to remote work, location independence and the digital nomad life.
+Sign up for my email list below, and I’ll share a curated list of resources on topics related to remote work, location independence and the digital nomad life.
 Since I’ve been both a remote employee and a location independent entrepreneur, my tips will be a mix of both.

 But if you feel the pull and want to start or stick with remote work, you at least owe it to yourself to try.
 I hope you’ll find these resources helpful.

-I’ve had some unforgettable experiences working from amazing locations - and some epic fails.
-(The zoom speaking engagement from a gravel parking lot outside a fast food joint in rural Alabama with crappy internet from my hotspot was not one of my finer moments.)
+I’ve had some unforgettable experiences working from amazing locations, and some epic fails.
+(The zoom speaking engagement from a dusty gravel parking lot outside a fast food joint in rural Alabama using crappy internet from my hotspot was not one of my finer moments.)